alphagov/gds-tech-learning-pathway/source/resources/other/code-reviews.html.md

   - Link to the story -
     _Helps the reviewer to get context of the intent of the PR (as well as allowing those looking at the trello board to track progress)._
-  - Include screenshots, GIFs or links where necessary - _This can help to illustrate the end result of the code, highlight changes made or explain your design choices._
+  - Include screenshots, GIFs or links where necessary ([example](https://github.com/alphagov/frontend/pull/784)) - _This can help to illustrate the end result of the code, highlight changes made or explain your design choices._

-If your team is using github, you can set up a [pull request template](https://help.github.com/articles/creating-a-pull-request-template-for-your-repository/) to prompt team members to provide this information whenever they raise a pull request.

 ## How to give an effective code review